ceordonez/ceordonez.github.io/_pages/cv.md

   * Performed the analysis and comparison of field data with laboratory experiments for oxygen transportation in salty lagoons.

 ### Teaching
+* **Teacher** \|2021\| Alpine environment and society, Faculty of Science, University of Geneva, Switzerland.
+  <br><small>Greenhouse gases exchange in alpine lakes.
+This course is part of the Master of Science in the Envoronmental Sciences program. </small>
 * **Teaching Assistant** \|2020\| Field Course in alpine lakes, University of Geneva, Switzerland.
   <br><small>Greenhouse gases exchange in alpine lakes.</small>
 * **Teaching Assistant** \|2018\| Evolen field course, University of Geneva, Switzerland.